Kushan1001/License-Plate-Recognition/README.md

 - Runs inference and blurs any detected plates with Gaussian blur
 - Verifies the blur actually worked by running OCR on the plate region before and after — if Tesseract can still read text after blurring, that's a failure
 - Exports the trained model to ONNX for deployment outside of a Python/PyTorch environment
+- Includes a function to pull images from a GCS bucket, process them, and write anonymized versions to another bucket — written but never run against a real bucket, so unverified
 - Flags detections below a confidence threshold so they can be reviewed and added back into training later
 - Benchmarks inference latency and throughput